fredhutchio/git_github_intro/class3.md

 		git pull

-This command is a shortcut for `git pull origin main`.
+This command is a shortcut for `git pull origin master`.
 You aren't required to use `git fetch` prior to pulling, but it's often a good idea to know what changes you'll be adding to your local repository prior to pulling.